 BRCA1 and BRCA2 have 1,863 and 3,418 codons, respectively.
 If we consider all possible single nucleotide changes in these codons, 11,015 and 20,169 unique missense variants are generated (some changes will result in the same amino acid changes), respectively.
 Because many have never or only sparsely been observed, we expect that most are rare (< 0.01%) such that data from functional assays will be required to assess their likelihood of pathogenicity.
 In order to maximize the chances of identifying pathogenic variants, investigators have focused on functional domains and motifs in which it seems more likely that variants affect protein function.
 Thus far, most assays have focused on variants at the RING and BRCT domains of BRCA1 and at the DSS1 and DNA interaction domain of BRCA2 [9 10 37 38].
 Several functional assays have been described for BRCA1 and BRCA2, but few have tested large (> 30) sets of variants (Table 2).

-Most established functional assays have reported high sensitivity and specificity, often close to 100% (Table 2).
+For specificity and sensitivity calculations, variants are classified according to binary classification based on the functional data: functional impact versus no functional impact.
+Variants with intermediate scores are ignored.
+This classification is then compared to a binary classification of a reference panel which combines the non-actionable Classes 1 and 2 (benign and likely benign) or actionable Classes 4 & 5 (likely pathogenic and pathogenic).
+This simplification allows for the estimation of the assay’s ability to correctly identify actionable and non-actionable variants.
+Most published functional assays have reported high sensitivity and specificity, often close to 100% (Table 2).
 However, these numbers partially reflect the relatively low numbers of known variants used to assess specificity and sensitivity.
 To obtain a better sense of an assays performance, it is critical to record and report the lower bounds of the 95% confidence interval.

 Several assays have been developed using yeast (Saccharomyces cerevisiae) which provides a cost-effective and practical platform to evaluate missense variants.
-However, caution is warranted when interpreting results from model organisms that are cultured at temperatures lower than 37°C. Some pathogenic variants are relatively stable at lower temperatures (30°C versus 37°C) and may score as false negatives [54-56], reflected in the assay’s slightly lower sensitivity (Table 3).
+However, caution is warranted when interpreting results from model organisms that are cultured at temperatures lower than 37°C. Some pathogenic variants are relatively stable at lower temperatures (30°C versus 37°C) and may score as false negatives [54-56], reflected in the assay’s slightly lower sensitivity (Table 2).